Rwenot/GetCleanDataCourseProject/CodeBook.md

 ## Getting and Cleaning Data Final Project

-## The initial data used for this project comes from smartlab.ws, and the contents of the
-## original documentation of the source data is included below, detailing how the data were
-## collected and processed before I began working with the data.
+The initial data used for this project comes from smartlab.ws, and the contents of the original documentation of the source data is included below, detailing how the data were collected and processed before I began working with the data.

-##For the class project, we were asked to
+For the class project, we were asked to
-## 1. Merge the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.
-## 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-## 3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set
-## 4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.
-## 5. From the data set in step 4, creates a second, independent tidy data set with the
-##    average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## The data contains the following features of interest for this project:
+The data contains the following features of interest for this project:
-## Subjects:
+Subjects:
-## 30 individuals
+30 individuals
-## Activities:
+Activities:
-## 6 - Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying
+6 - Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying
-## Variables:
+Variables:
-## 561 variables (features) per observation - based on detecting the motion of smartphones
+561 variables (features) per observation - based on detecting the motion of smartphones

-##  Other than calculating averages, removing some variables, reorganizing data structures, ##  and renaming things, there were no transformations made to the data as received.
+ Other than calculating averages, removing some variables, reorganizing data structures,  and renaming things, there were no transformations made to the data as received.

 ##The following is the contents of the "README.txt" from the original creators of the data